SJAnderson/allbikes/README.md

 | Toronto Bixi|Toronto, Ontraio | YYZ |

 # Goal
 While every Bike Share program has a live JSON or XML feed, the data is presented differently thus making a universal bike share app hard to create.
-This project aims to convert the various data formats to a singular, easy-to-inerpret format.
+This project aims to convert the various data formats to a singular, easy-to-interpret format.

 #Calls